-On February 24, 2016, our Board authorized the extension of the termination date of the Company 10b5-1 Plan to August 31, 2016.
-Unless extended or terminated by the Board, the Company 10b5-1 Plan will be in effect through the earlier of August 31, 2016 or such time as the current approved repurchase amount of up to \$50 million has been fully utilized, subject to certain conditions.
+Unless extended or terminated by the Board, the Company 10b5-1 Plan will be in effect through the earlier of June 30, 2015 or such time as the approved \$50 million repurchase amount has been fully utilized, subject to certain conditions.
+As of March 31, 2015, no shares had been repurchased under the Company 10b5-1 Plan.